Saving Money at the Grocery Store

 Supermarket or grocery store – A supermarket’s main selling point is convenience and customer service.
 Generally, supermarkets are best for everyday food items because they offer brand names and store brands for “on the spot” comparison shopping.
 Additionally, since they carry large quantities of foods, there are often sales and discounts.
 National chain stores like Target and Wal-Mart now sell food, and they advertise that they are willing to price match a competitor’s price.
 They also offer full service pharmacies with affordable generic prescriptions.

 One of the most important parts of grocery shopping is pre-shopping planning.
-Before you even go to the store, it’s a good idea to take inventory of what items you already have and what you need.
+Before you even go to the store, take inventory of what items you already have and what you need.
 If possible, plan out the meals you will prepare and make sure you have all the necessary ingredients.
 Also make sure to identify any household items or personal toiletries you need to buy.

-If you need to shop with your children, bring snacks and toys to help keep them happy and entertained.
-You can always take a moment to check store ads to identify sales and specials.
-Stick to your list.
+If your children will be with you, bring snacks and toys to help keep them happy and entertained.
+Take a moment to check store ads to identify sales and specials, but stick to your list.
 Compare brands, sizes and labels to make sure you are getting the most for your money.

 Here are a few additional grocery shopping tips: